What is the difference between an approximate and MCS compliant heat loss survey?

 - Ventilation losses due to planned air exchange or leaks

-Who carries out the heat load calculation?
+Who carries out the heat loss survey?

-- Heating installers and specialist companies They often calculate the heat load as part of the planning and dimensioning of a new heating system.
+- Heating installers and specialist companies They often calculate the heat loss as part of the planning and dimensioning of a new heating system.
 Especially for new buildings and renovations, they ensure that the heating output is optimally tailored to the requirements of the building.
 In addition, they ensure the proper installation of the system.

-Plan efficiently with modern heat load calculation!
+Plan efficiently with modern heat loss survey!